Sample Collection Process

 Click here to see how the sample collection process has been modified with COVID-19 safety protocols.

-Due to the sensitive nature of drug testing and the physical requirements for an athlete during sample collection, there are additional considerations for minor athletes, as well as athletes with impairments.
+Due to the sensitive nature of drug testing and the physical requirements for an athlete during sample collection, there are additional considerations for athletes with impairments.

 **NOTE: As defined by the Code: “Refusing, or failing without compelling justification, to submit to sample collection after notification as authorized in applicable anti-doping rules or otherwise evading sample collection is an anti-doping rule violation.”